Where BSW Doctors & Nurses Actually Live in Temple, TX

 Canyon Creek

 Mature subdivision, 1990s–2000s construction with established trees.
-Budget for updates—HVAC, kitchen, bathrooms may need refreshing.
+Budget for updates — HVAC, kitchen, bathrooms may need refreshing.

 Bella Terra

-Hospital District & Surrounding
+Hospital District & Surrounds

-Deerfield Estates: 2,300+ sq ft homes, $400K–$500K.
-Butterfly Meadows: Custom homes, large windows, mature trees, slightly cheaper than Bella Terra.
-Stratford Pl: Million-dollar homes at the top of Canyon Creek.
+Deerfield Estates: 2,300+ sq ft, $400K–$500K.
+Butterfly Meadows: custom homes, large windows.
+Stratford Pl: million-dollar homes at the top of Canyon Creek.

-Apartment Living:Villas on the Hill and The Retreat offer flexible lease terms ideal for residents, travel nurses, and anyone not ready to buy.
+Apartment Living: Villas on the Hill and The Retreat offer flexible lease terms ideal for residents, travel nurses, and anyone not ready to buy.
 Many offer short-term leases that align with rotation schedules.

-Zone 2: The Executive Belt (10–15 Minute Commute)
+Zone 2: The Executive Belt (10–15 Min)

 This is where attending physicians with families land.
-Bigger lots, nicer finishes, and critically—Belton ISD zoning.
+Bigger lots, nicer finishes, and critically — Belton ISD zoning.

 Lakewood Ranch / West Temple